 Discover the most beautiful sights in Bielefeld and the East Westphalia region.
 From famous monuments and buildings to museums and the landmark of our city, the Sparrenburg – experience the most beautiful sights during your stay in Bielefeld.

 Please inform yourself about current opening hours and guided tours at the respective tourist information, as some appointments are not taking place due to the corona pandemic.

 Nobody knows exactly when it was built.
 The Bielefeld Sparrenburg – or Sparrenberg Castle to be precise – was first mentioned in a document in 1256.

-An excursion to the Sparrenburg in Bielefeld is worthwhile at any time of the year, because the mighty fortress offers the visitor a wonderful panoramic view of the university town in the Teutoburg Forest.
-The extensive castle grounds are located on one of the most beautiful high-altitude hiking trails in Germany and are accessible all year round.
-From April to October there are 2 guided tours of the casemate each day and a tower climb is offered from 10 a.m. to 6 p.m.
+An excursion to the Sparrenburg in Bielefeld pays off at any time of the year, because the mighty fortress offers the visitor a wonderful panoramic view of the university town at the Teutoburg Forest.
+The extensive castle grounds are located on one of the most beautiful hiking trails in Germany and are accessible all year round.
+From April to October there are 2 guided tours available.
+You can explore the undercroft or climb up the tower.

 In the heart of Bielefeld’s old town is the Old Market with impressive historical facades and magnificent gables.

 The old patrician houses are worth seeing, especially the Crüwell House with its late Gothic stepped gable (1530).
 There are 7000 Delft tiles from the 16th to 18th centuries in the stairwell.
 The Old Market is the meeting point for numerous Bielefeld event highlights.

 Erected between 1855 and 1857 as a mighty structure in the style of a factory palace, the Ravensberger spinning mill was one of the largest flax spinning mills in Europe in the 19th and early 20th centuries.